Tel Arad

-Tel Arad is a significant archaeological site located between the Judean Mountains and the Beer-Sheva valley.
-In ancient times Arad was on an important cross roads between the Dead Sea and the Mediterranean sea, and was the southern border of the Judean Kingdom to its neighboring Edomite kingdom.
+Tel Arad is a significant archaeological site between the Judean Mountains and the Beer-Sheva Valley.
+Set at a critical crossroads between the Dead Sea and the Mediterranean Sea, Arad was also the southern border of the Judean Kingdom and its neighboring Edomite kingdom.

 Archaeology and History of Tel Arad

-Intensive excavations carried out at the site in the 1960s and 1970s indicated the site was densely populated in Proto-historic Canaanite times.
-Although it was abandoned during the time of the Exodus, the Book of Numbers records a fierce battle between the Israelites coming from the desert and the king of Arad.
-Defeated by him, the Israelites were forced to traverse through the land of the Edomites and the Moabites, and would enter the Holy Land only years later, next to Jericho.
-On top of the abandoned Canaanite city the Israelites later built a fort to defend the Judean Kingdom from the Edomite attacks.
-Excavations of the fort yielded rare and significant letters with orders to the commander of the post, as well as a one-of-a-kind Judaic temple.
+Intensive excavations at the site in the 1960s and 1970s indicated both Canaanites and Israelites inhabited the site.
+Although abandoned during the Exodus, the Book of Numbers records a fierce battle between the Israelites from the desert and the king of Arad.
+Defeated by him, the Israelites were forced to traverse through the land of the Edomites and the Moabites and would enter the Holy Land only years later, next to Jericho.
+On top of the abandoned Canaanite city, the Israelites later built a fort to defend the Judean Kingdom from the Edomite attacks.
+Excavations of the fort yielded rare and significant letters with orders to the commander of the post and a one-of-a-kind Judaic temple.
 Its holy of holies had two standing stones (“Masseboth”).
-Recent study indicated that the incense burnt in the temple included cannabis.
+A recent study indicated that the incense burning in the temple included cannabis.

 Touring Tel Arad

-A tour of Tel Arad can be combined in a day tour of the South.
+A tour of Tel Arad can be combined with a day tour of the South.